lainie-ftw/temporal-failure-proof-python/exercises/module04/README.md

 Look at the Workflow code, can you find the problem?
 Fix Jerry's code, then restart the worker process.

-As we saw when we crshed things in Module 1, Temporal will pick back up where it left off.
+As we saw when we crashed things in Module 1, Temporal will pick back up where it left off.
 Now that it can proceed, it will finish the Workflow task and continue.

 ### Notice an Activity Failed: